ShiningLab/Systematic-Generalization-via-Meaningful-Learning/README.md

-# Semantic-Systematic-Generalization
+# Systematic-Generalization-via-Meaningful-Learning
-This repository is for the project From SCAN to Real Data: Systematic Generalization via Inductive and Deductive Learning.
+This repository is for the paper Revisit Systematic Generalization via Meaningful Learning in *Proceedings of the Fifth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP*.

 ## Authors
 * **Ning Shi** - mrshininnnnn@gmail.com